The Identify API is only available to Business plan customers.

 The second argument passed to Hotjar through the Identify API call should be a uniquely identifiable user ID from your own site's database.
 User Attributes are associated with this User ID.

-If a User ID is known, the visitor’s Hotjar ID will be associated with their User ID.
-A Hotjar ID is uniquely generated based on a user’s device, location, and other information.
+If a User ID is known, the user’s Hotjar ID will be associated with their User ID.
+A Hotjar ID is a randomly generated unique user ID, created at the Hotjar Site level.
 If a user does not have a User ID when they visit a site initially, then the Hotjar ID will be then associated with their User ID once the call to the Identify API with a User ID is made.

 It’s helpful to work this through with an example.